Attack of the Giant Leeches: Critical reception

 Attack of the Giant Leeches holds a 70% approval rating on review aggregation website Rotten Tomatoes, based on 10 reviews; the average rating is 5.06/10.
 Film critic Leonard Maltin awarded the film 1.5 out of 4 stars, calling it a "ludicrous hybrid of white trash and monster genres".

 Other retrospective reviews either regret the lack of scenes showing the monsters (although an expected lack in B movies of the genre) or find them "ridiculous-looking".

 A review of the film in AllMovie described it as "uneven at best but the swamp locations, filmed at Pasadena's Arboretum of Tarzan fame, are certainly picturesque and the cave sequence, photographed, according to co-star Yvette Vickers, at the old Charlie Chaplin Studios, at least somewhat creepy," adding that the leeches are "stunt divers wearing what appears to be small ponchos with tentacles."
 Also writing for AllMovie, critic Cavett Binion described the film as an "hysterical drive-in favorite [that] pits a community of swamp-dwelling yokels against the silliest-looking monsters since the shag-rug aliens of The Creeping Terror", but added that it is "hard to be too critical of this early film from [...]
-Kowalski, since executive producer Roger Corman allocated a budget for this production that would hardly cover the catering bill on a major studio film -- even in 1960!"
+Kowalski, since executive producer Roger Corman allocated a budget for this production that would hardly cover the catering bill on a major studio film—even in 1960!"

+Other Media

 Remake

 A remake of the film, directed by Brett Kelly and written by Jeff O'Brien, was released on July 7, 2008.